 If you're specifically wondering how to stop water hammer in taps, it could be a case of your fixtures being incompatible with your pipes.
 Modern mixer taps are super-efficient and turn off the water flow almost instantaneously, and this exacerbates water hammer if there's too much built-up pressure.
-Soft-close faucets are usually better in this case as they turn off the flow of water in a slower, more even way.
+Soft-close taps are usually better in this case as they turn off the flow of water in a slower, more even way.

 When all else fails, it's best to call in the professionals!
 If you've tried everything you can and you still have noisy pipes, it's time to call the experts at CDL Plumbing.
 We're experienced plumbers who know how to stop water hammer efficiently and cost-effectively.
 We're an honest and reliable plumbing service and will always provide you with a quote before beginning any repairs.
-If you don't know how to stop water hammer, get in touch with us at CDL today!
-We have over 15 years of experience servicing customers across Newcastle, Central Coast, Lake Macquarie, and Port Stevens and will happily find the best solution for you.
+If you don't know how to stop water hammer, get in touch with us at CDL Plumbing today!
+We have over 15 years of experience servicing customers across Newcastle, Central Coast, Lake Macquarie, and Redhead and will happily find the best solution for you.

 CDL Plumbing & Drainage are expert plumbers and gas fitters servicing Newcastle & Lake Macquarie from our Gateshead HQ.
 We have over 15 years of experience and specialise in all domestic and commercial plumbing, able to take on large-scale drainage projects.
 Fully qualified (Level 4), licensed & insured with free quotes.
 We have 2 teams of friendly and reliable plumbers with fully equipped vans.